ComposableFi/composable/book/src/parachains/composable/LAYR-tokenomics.md

 ### Governance

-PICA will be used in voting to decide on key governance decisions, including:
+LAYR will be used in voting to decide on key governance decisions, including: